CJMR

-CJMR's programming is mainly South Asian (Hindi and Punjabi) with some Croatian, Dutch, Filipino, Gujarati, Italian, Mandarin, Polish, Portuguese, Romanian, Spanish, Ukrainian and Urdu programming in the evenings and on weekends.
+CJMR's programming is mainly South Asian (Hindi and Punjabi) with some Cantonese, Croatian, Dutch, Filipino, Gujarati, Italian, Mandarin, Polish, Portuguese, Romanian, Spanish, Ukrainian and Urdu programming in the evenings and on weekends.

+In January 2026, CJMR and sister station CJYE ceased broadcasting on the AM band after announcing they would only be available digitally.

+Around August 17, 2026, CJMR returned to the air at 1320 AM.